NVIDIA/NVFlare/docs/real_world_fl/overview.rst

 correct IP.
 If the FL server is on an internal network without a DNS hostname, in Ubuntu, an entry may need to be added to ``/etc/hosts`` with the internal IP and the hostname.

-Federated learning client ($CLIENT_NAME.zip)
+Federated learning clients
 ============================================
 Each site participating in federated learning training is a client.
 Each package for a client is named after the client name specified when provisioning the project.

-After unzipping the package (for details see `After generating packages: Distribute and extract`_), run ``start.sh`` from the "startup" folder you unzipped to start the client.
+In the package for each client, run ``start.sh`` from the "startup" folder to start the client.

 .. tip::